-- 1. A Program Acknowledgement Form, email FSA.Account@ventura.org or Benefits.ServiceRep@ventura.org for a form and, - A Payroll Deduction Authorization / Cancellation Card (PAOF-837); this can be obtained from 2.
-FSA.Account@ventura.org HR Representative email your department's or or Benefits.ServiceRep@ventura.org to request the card.
+- 1. A Program Acknowledgement Form, email FSA.Account@ventura.org or Benefits.ServiceRep@ventura.org for a form and, - A Payroll Deduction Authorization / Cancellation Card (PAOF-837); this can be obtained from your department's HR Representative or email FSA.Account@ventura.org or Benefits.ServiceRep@ventura.org to request the card.
 This card must have a wet signature.
 Once both are completed, submit them to County Benefits at Brown Mail #1970-FSA, to be processed.